sagemath/trac_to_gh/Issue 1209.md

 # Issue 1209: make it so maple.gcd?? shows source code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1209

 Original creator: was